Graphene: where is it now?

 What is graphene?

-Graphene is a carbon allotrope, much like diamond (see our factfile for others), with atoms arranged in a hexagonal honeycomb lattice, forming planar sheets just a single atom thick.
+Graphene is a carbon allotrope, much like a diamond, with atoms arranged in a hexagonal honeycomb lattice, forming planar sheets just a single atom thick.
 Layers of this stacked on top of each other form a much more recognisable form of carbon – graphite – otherwise known as pencil lead.

 Properties of graphene